 Many thanks to Hugues for sharing this nice saying and custom with us!

 This article was posted on Thursday, December 14th, 2006 at 3:48 pm and is filed under Christmas, Christmas Rhymes, Countries & Cultures, Holidays Around the World, Languages, Nursery Rhymes about Holidays, Occitan, Occitan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Occitan Christmas Custom”